lucianoacsilva/fabric-demo/README.md

 # fabric-demo
-Little demo of smart contract with Hyperledger Fabric.
+Little demo of smart contract with Hyperledger Fabric and regression model based on its data.